 Air Emissions.
 Under Alternative 1, new long-term, negligible, beneficial impacts would occur from the end of ongoing activities within the State-owned land not retained.
 The 250 acres of State-owned land not retained are rarely used for military training; therefore, the beneficial impacts would be negligible.
-The Army would continue to follow the requirements for control of fugitive dust in HAR Section 11-60.1-

-33 on adjacent State-owned land retained and U.S. Government-owned land, to the extent practicable.
+The Army would continue to follow the requirements for control of fugitive dust in HAR Section 11-60.1-33 on adjacent State-owned land retained and U.S. Government-owned land, to the extent practicable.
 PTA would continue BMPs to manage fugitive dust, as described under lease, on adjacent State-owned land retained and U.S. Government-owned land.

-Following lease expiration and in accordance with the lease, or as otherwise negotiated with the State, the Army would conduct lease compliance actions and cleanup and restoration activities for hazardous substances and hazardous wastes, including MEC, within the State-owned land not retained after expiration of the current lease.
 After the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct site restoration in accordance with the Military Munitions Response Program, CERCLA, and the terms of the lease.
-These lease compliance activities actions and cleanup and restoration activities could result in new short-term, negligible, adverse impacts on air quality.
+These lease compliance actions and cleanup and restoration activities could result in new short-term, negligible, adverse impacts on air quality.
 These impacts would occur from emissions of vehicles and equipment used to conduct the activities, and the impacts would be negligible due to the lack of facilities and infrastructure and limited use of the State-owned land not retained.
 These impacts would not be significant because the new emissions would not be enough to adversely affect the ambient air quality for the island of Hawai'i, threaten the island's attainment status, or violate any federal or state air regulation.